chandra-rajesh/html/README.md

 [https://drive.google.com/drive/folders/1yUTUIS2yO_LelniB2BdWHneph4wOnXuB?usp=sharing]
 *It shows how everything works and how we can upload files and later retrieve it*

+## Issues
+-Chat Bot AI couldnt be integrated
+-Our Submission on the Application reads Gredia KTU (Pardon me the clock ticking gave me anxiety and i fumbled :"))
+-Needs very much work and i swear the website is so much needed, we gonna fix it (desperate times).

 ## Team Contributions
 - Chandra Rajesh: Worked on front end
 - Sahala Mariyam: Worked on back end